 Join the National Capital Gift Planning Council (NCGPC) to enhance your knowledge, network with your peers, and learn from the very best in the area.
 NCGPC is a not-for-profit professional organization dedicated to advancing and promoting charitable gift planning.
 We offer a variety of educational programs that enhance professional development and promote cooperation among the many planned giving disciplines.

 NCGPC is the local member council of the National Association of Charitable Gift Planners (CGP).
-To become a member or renew your membership, click the link below and you will be taken to the CGP website.
-You may join just NCGPC or both our council and CGP.
+You may choose to join just NCGPC, or both our Council and CGP.

 Why join both NCGPC and CGP?

 Membership in NCGPC and CGP combines the strengths of both organizations and benefits members in the following ways:

 Locally, NCGPC provides you with:

 - Savings on quality educational programs (some of which also offer CFRE credits)

 - Regular opportunities to learn from nationally renowned speakers

 - Information on local and regional job openings

 - Complimentary registration to all virtual NCGPC programs and access to the members-online section of our website, which includes recordings of past sessions